zwartopwit/paspartout.api.public.v2.js/README.markdown

     });

-This also works when loading a blog page. the comments for every post will then be included.
+This also works when loading a blog page.
+The comments for every post will then be included.

 ### Other options